Basis-Theory/basistheory-integration-guides/collections/concepts/what-are-tokens.md

 ## Auditing

-All activities around tokens are auditing, including `create`, `read`, `update`, `delete` and whenever a token is proxied or used in a Reactor.
+All activities around tokens are audited, including `create`, `read`, `update`, `delete` and whenever a token is proxied or used in a Reactor.
 These audit logs are available [via the API](https://docs.basistheory.com/#logs) or the web portal.
 Also, the creator and last modifier of a token is stored on all tokens.
 This can be used to lookup which application was used to create or update a token.

 **Request**